 As of October 2019, MAYAir's fleet consists of 8 aircraft:

-Cancún International Airport is a hub for MAYAir and serves many airlines such as Air Canada, Air France, American Airlines, Delta Air Lines, Turkish Airlines and much more.
+Cancún International Airport is a hub for MAYAir and serves many airlines such as Air Canada, Air France, American Airlines, Delta Air Lines, Turkish Airlines, Fly-CD and much more.
 The airport is Latin America's fourth busiest and Mexico's second busiest airport, after Mexico City International Airport (MEX).